antfu/contribute/README.md

 ### Discuss First

-Before you start to work on a feature pull request, it's always better to open an feature request issue first to discuss with the maintainers whether the feature is desired and the design of those features.
+Before you start to work on a feature pull request, it's always better to open a feature request issue first to discuss with the maintainers whether the feature is desired and the design of those features.
 This would help save time for both the maintainers and the contributors and help features to be shipped faster.

 For typo fixes, it's recommend to batch multiple typo fixes into one pull request to maintain a cleaner commit history.

 ### Commit Convention

-We use [Conventional Commits](https://www.conventionalcommits.org/) for commits, which allow the changelog to be auto generated based on the commits.
+We use [Conventional Commits](https://www.conventionalcommits.org/) for commits, which allows the changelog to be auto-generated based on the commits.
 Please read it through the guide.

-Note that `fix:` and `feat:` are for **actually code changes** (that might affects logics).
+Note that `fix:` and `feat:` are for **actual code changes** (that might affect logic).
 For typo or document changes, use `docs:` or `chore:` instead:

 - ~~`fix: typo`~~ -> `docs: fix typo`